 We’d love to hear your thoughts and responses to Why Archives? in the comments box below!

-You can hear more from Eliza Kettle, Archives Assistant, who will be sharing another look into Eton’s Archives in June’s blog post.
+You can hear more from Eliza Kettle, Archives Assistant, who will be sharing another look into Eton’s Archives in July’s blog post.